Raine Maida: Other work

 Maida had a small role in a Canadian movie released in 2001, Century Hotel.
 He played the character Damon Riley.
 In 2005, Maida contributed Liar to Act 1: Goodbye Friends of the Heavenly Bodies from Neverending White Lights.
 Maida received special thanks on People in Planes album Beyond The Horizon.
 Maida and Kreviazuk wrote an original song for the HBO documentary Ithuteng, and composed music for the restored version of Helen Gardner's 1912 silent film version of Cleopatra.

 Both Maida and Kreviazuk are strong advocates of the organization War Child having traveled and filmed documentaries in Iraq, Darfur, and Ethiopia.
 Maida produced a War Child Canada benefit album entitled Help!: A Day in the Life.
 His efforts have led to a number of distinctions, including the Tiffany Mark Award, WarChild's "Philanthropist of the Year", the Allan Slaight Humanitarian Award and the prestigious Alan Waters Humanitarian Award from the Juno Awards.
 Maida and Kreviazuk both also co-hosted a 2006 Mothers Against Drunk Driving video.
 Maida is also known for his advocacy work with The David Suzuki Foundation, The Hospital for Sick Children and Apathy Is Boring.
 He recently founded Harmony House, a music therapy retreat for war veterans.
 Raine has also expressed support for the Green Party of Canada.

 In December 2014 Maida was appointed a member of the Order of Canada along with Kreviazuk by Governor General David Johnston for their charitable and humanitarian work.

 Personal life

 Maida met Canadian singer-songwriter Chantal Kreviazuk at a Pearl Jam concert in Toronto in 1996.
 They married in December 1999 in Toronto, and have three sons together.
 In honour of their tenth wedding anniversary, Maida and Kreviazuk renewed their wedding vows in Costa Rica in November 2009.
 From 2016 to 2017, the couple went on tour for their new side project titled Moon Vs. Sun.

 Kreviazuk and Maida appeared in the 2019 documentary film I'm Going to Break Your Heart, which detailed both their collaboration on the album Moon vs. Sun and the conflicts and tensions that had arisen in their marriage after 19 years.

-On August 16th, 2021, the singer was ticketed by the Saskatoon Police for Jaywalking.